 Electron-transport layer materials, Electron-injection layer materials, Hole-blocking layer materials, OFET, OLED, Organic Photovoltaics, Perovskite solar cells, Sublimed materials.

 |Melting point||280-282°C (lit.)|

 |Appearance||Light yellow powder|

 2,9-Dimethyl-4,7-diphenyl-1,10-phenanthroline, also known as Bathocuproine (BCP), is a wide-band-gap material and has a high electron affinity.
-When it is embedded into organic electronic devices, bathocuproine acts as an exciton blocking barrier which prohibits excitons diffusion process towards the Al electrode otherwise being quenched.
-One of the most commonly used buffer layer between acceptor and cathode layer is bathocuproine and the introduction of the buffer layer can greatly improve the PCE of polymer organic solar cells.
-BCP is one of the most popuplar hole blocking layer materials that is used in organic elctronics including perovskite solar cells.
+When it is embedded into organic electronic devices, bathocuproine acts as an exciton-blocking barrier which prohibits exciton diffusion process towards the Al electrode otherwise being quenched.
+One of the most commonly used buffer layer between acceptor and cathode layers is bathocuproine.
+The introduction of the buffer layer can greatly improve the PCE of polymer organic solar cells.
+BCP is one of the most popular hole-blocking layer materials that is used in organic electronics, including perovskite solar cells.